 Jonah, after God commanded him to preach in Nineveh, tried to avoid carrying out this task.
 The ship he used to run from the Lord quickly ran into a storm and was in jeopardy of breaking up.
 Those on the ship used lots to determine it was Jonah and his behavior that put their lives at risk!
 The wind and waves, after the prophet was thrown into the sea, finally turned calm (Jonah 1).

 Reasons for Using It

 The primary reason for performing this act was to render an impartial, unbiased decision on important matters.
 Once the lot was cast, no one could argue that the decision was the result of human intervention like nepotism, politics, favoritism, and so on.

-What is particularly significant is the fact that, in ancient Israel, the High Priest did use from time to time the tradition of casting lots for important, uncertain decisions.
-It amounted to consulting God for the answer: "The lot is cast into the lap, but its every decision is from the Lord."
-(Proverbs 16:33)
+What is particularly significant is the fact that, in ancient Israel, the High Priest used from time to time the tradition of casting lots for important decisions.
+It amounted to consulting God for an answer as is confirmed by the book of Proverbs.